YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZA refers to the status of the current device.
 Therefore, exercise care in sequencing USE commands and references to $ZA.

-YottaDB/GT.M does not permit the SET command to modify $ZA.
+YottaDB does not permit the SET command to modify $ZA.

-For more information on $ZA, refer "Input/Output Processing".
+For more information on $ZA, refer `"Input/Output Processing" <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 -------------
 $ZALLOCSTOR
 -------------

-$ZALLOCSTOR contains the number of bytes that are (sub) allocated (including overhead) by YottaDB/GT.M for various activities.
+$ZALLOCSTOR contains the number of bytes that are (sub) allocated (including overhead) by YottaDB for various activities.
 It provides one view (see also “$ZREalstor” and “$ZUSedstor”) of the process memory utilization and can help identify storage related problems.
-YottaDB/GT.M does not permit $ZALLOCSTOR to be SET or NEWed.
+YottaDB does not permit $ZALLOCSTOR to be SET or NEWed.

 ----------
 $ZB